Natural-Intelligence/superseed/packages/superseed/README.md

 A Simple and flexible seeder for generating complex seeds.
 This flexibility is provided by allowing
 - the definition of custom  mock generator for generating mock data.
-- the definition a custom data source for storing you data.
+- the definition a custom data source for storing data.

 The seeder could then be used for generating any number of seeds for any given entity.